Affordable e-mobility: TU Wien awards Porsche Prize

 The right number of battery cell modules can be used depending on requirements, and the battery management system and software are also designed to be flexible.
 This will not only be used to equip vehicles from a wide range of brands in the Vokswagen Group – from Audi to Skoda – but the new platform is also open to other manufacturers.
 In this way, electromobility should finally become suitable for mass production.

 The modular vehicle architecture has its own cooling circuit for the battery module and a floor panel with integrated water channels.
 The system is also suitable for fast charging with direct current (CCS plug) and meets the highest safety requirements because the battery is located in the center of the vehicle, where it is protected in the best possible way, and also ensures safe handling thanks to the low center of gravity.
 The system’s sophisticated geometry also brings more space inside the vehicle.
-“This universally applicable modular electrical system convinced us,” said jury member Prof. Bernhard Geringer, head of the Institute for Powertrains and Automotive Technology at TU Wien.
+“This universally applicable modular electrical system convinced us,” said jury member Prof. Bernhard Geringer, head of the Institute of Powertrains and Automotive Technology at TU Wien.
 “It has the potential to finally help cost-effective electromobility achieve a breakthrough.”

 Porsche Prize Award 2021